karthiga-developer/python-program-for-beginners/README.md

 ﻿# python-program-for-beginners

 This repository contains simple Python programs for beginners.
+**Each script starts with a brief documentation comment describing its purpose and usage.**
-Each script demonstrates basic programming concepts such as user input, arithmetic operations, and control flow.
+These programs demonstrate basic programming concepts such as user input, arithmetic operations, and control flow.

 ## Programs

+Each file below begins with a documentation comment explaining what the program does:

 - **acceptdisplaystring.py**
   Accepts a string from the user and displays it.